Multidisciplinary Works/Creation and presentation

 Khimberly Marshall/MacBeth Project

-Khimberly Marshall is currently directing a production of Shakespeare’s MacBeth produced at Celebration Arts.
+Khimberly Marshall is directing a production of Shakespeare’s MacBeth produced at Celebration Arts.
 This project is a part of our community engagement, furthering their mission to bring expansive art experiences to our underrepresented communities.

 …About MacBeth Project